 The agitation for the transfer originated in Singapore in 1857 but did not achieve its aims until almost ten years later.
 The delay was primarily due to insistent objections from the Treasury that the Straits Settlements were not self-supporting financially.
-During the agitation for the transfer the desire to see British influence extended over the Malayan Peninsula was frequently expressed by the local community.
-However, the Imperial government resisted such demands because they were incompatible with its policy of non-intervention in Malay politics.
-Nonetheless, the transfer did materialize, although rather belatedly, and the appointment of British officers to the Malay states was finally approved by the Imperial government.
+During the agitation for the transfer the desire to see British influence extended

+Nonetheless, the Imperial government of British officers to the Malay states was finally approved by the Imperial government.
 These two significant developments were linked closely.
 But they were approved only after the requirements of the Imperial government were satisfied: in the first case, the Straits Settlements proved that they could be self-supporting; in the second case, there was an expressed desire on the part of a Malay ruler for British protection.

 E. A. Benians points out in his introductory Chapter to Volume III of The Cambridge History of the British Empire that: "In British colonial policy three influences were always making themselves felt - Britain's own needs and sense of her own interests, the needs and opinions of her Colonies, and the changing face of the world."
 Here Benians is writing about British colonial policy after the 1870s when international politics became intricately entangled with the affairs of the Empire.
 Nonetheless, his general remark about the interplay of these three different forces is equally applicable to our subject.
 The three forces were operative in the making of Britain's new Malayan policy, although not all were of equal weight.
-International rivalry for colonies was Becondary to the more important considerations of Imperial and colonial needs.
-It is the purpose of this study to investigate, in the light of Benians's remark, the various influences on the formulation of the two significant decisions taken in regard to Nalaya.
+International rivalry for colonies was secondary to the more important considerations of Imperial and colonial needs.
+It is the purpose of this study to investigate, in the light of Benians's remark, the various influences on the formulation of the two significant decisions taken in regard to Malaya.
 We shall look at the development of the policies from their emergence through their vicissitudes to their eventual adoption by the British government.
 Concentrating on the actions of the Imperial government, we shall deal with the varying attitudes of the Colonial Office, the India Office and the Treasury towards the demands from the Straits Settlements.
 In other words, we shall examine, mainly, London's response to the persistent demand for increasing imperial control and assumption of responsibility in Malaya.

-&lt;sup>1 The Cambridge History of the British Empire, Vol. III (1959), 3.
+1 The Cambridge History of the British Empire, Vol. III (1959), 3.